jwplayer/applicaster-docs/live/broadcast-live-events.md

   "sourceReplacementImage": "channel_unavailable.png"
 }
 ```
-This works for both the Media Live and Media Excel Encoders.
+Broadcast Live slates can be used in the Media Live and Media Excel Encoders.